 But you have options.
 With today’s technologies, you can access a gay therapist more quickly and easily than ever before.
 If you feel a need to be close to a gay-affirmative therapist in a confidential, professional relationship, but you’re not really close to a gay-affirmative therapist in terms of physical proximity, connecting with someone who can help is as close as your phone, iPad, laptop, or desktop.

-At GayTherapyLA, Ken Howard, LCSW and his clinical associates offer counseling/psychotherapy to clients all over California (where our staff is licensed, or license-eligible state-registered interns/associates), and coaching/consultation to clients outside of California.
+At GayTherapyLA, Ken Howard, LCSW, CST (California Licensed Clinical Social Worker #LCS18290 and AASECT Certified Sex Therapist) and his clinical associate staff offer counseling/psychotherapy to clients all over California (where our staff is licensed, or license-eligible state-registered interns/associates), and coaching/consultation to clients outside of California.
 We can explain the differences in these services when we talk.

 The same knowledge, skill, and caring that you receive in-person at GayTherapyLA’s offices in Los Angeles are available with your online or mobile device, in full-length sessions, to help you get the help and support you need, regardless of the issues you want to talk about.

 But you still might have questions about online counseling and coaching for gay men…

 Is online counseling and coaching for gay men secure?

 Yes, and no. In the age of cell phones, cordless phones, and online communication, it’s impossible to guarantee the exact same confidentiality you might have in a sound-proofed room in a brick-and-mortar office, as all online services and communication devices can be hacked by the right (or rather, wrong) people.
 But thousands of people without access to an in-person therapist who serves their niche, problem, or community rely on phone (such as FaceTime) or webcam (Zoom, etc.) services to do the work they want to do, to resolve their challenges and reach their goals.